Board of Directors

 Wen-Jay Ying is the Program Director and Founder of Local Roots NYC, a mission driven organization that creates a local food culture through an alternative CSA model and various events such as pop up supper clubs and an annual music and food festival.
 The Local Roots CSA has 15 locations throughout NYC, supports over 10 local farmers, and feeds approximately 450 families with sustainably grown produce and small-batch value added products.
 In 2014, Wen-Jay received the Entrepreneur of the Year award from former Mayor Bloomberg.
 Previously, she worked at Red Jacket Orchards where she set up the first fruit-only CSA in NYC and was an Americorps VISTA at Just Food as their CSA Resource Associate.
 Wen-Jay attended Boston University for her undergraduate with a major in psychology.
 In her free time, she also books concerts, plays music, and hangs out with her corgi.

 Christine Rico is a social entrepreneur, growth strategist and financial consultant to growth phase businesses with a social impact mission.
-Her company, Waste to Wealth Ventures, serves businesses across sectors.
-But Christine’s love of good healthy food and commitment to building a sustainable food systems has led her to a concentration of work with food producers and other food-related enterprises.
+Her company, CFO on Speed Dial helps food companies improve profits while they innovate with flavor, sourcing and creating a more sustainable food system.
+Christine is also mentor in New York City’s WENYC program (women’s entrepreneurship NYC) and was a 2015 Agent of Change at the Centre for Social Innovation.
 Christine is a bike-commuting, fruit and vegetable grower who lives in Brooklyn.

 Thanks to previous volunteer Board / Steering Committee Members:

 Sam Kressler, 2011-2012

 Scott Budde, 2011-2012